Computational Benefits of Intermediate Rewards for Goal-Reaching Policy Learning: Main Results

-All in all, when $B$ and $B_I$ satisfy the conditions in Theorem \ref{thm:find_closest_IS} and when $k\geq \underset{s\in \mc S\backslash\mc S_T}{\max}\underset{j\in \mc I_d(s)}{\min}D(s,s_{i_j})$, an agent following the greedy policy will recursively find the closest directly reachable intermediate state, until the terminal state $\mc S_T$ is directly reachable.
+a greedy agent will recursively find the closest directly reachable intermediate state, until the terminal state $\mc S_T$ is directly reachable.
 When $\mc S_T$ is directly reachable and $D(s,\mc S_T)$, $D(s,\mc S_I)$ satisfy the conditions provided in Theorem \ref{thm:find_closest_TerminalState}, the agent following the greedy policy will pursue the shortest path to $\mc S_T$.
 We shall clarify that our theoretical results (Theorem \ref{thm:find_closest_IS} and \ref{thm:find_closest_TerminalState}) on the OWMP setting only provides {\em sufficient conditions} of obtaining successful Q-functions, but successful Q-functions can actually be obtained under broader conditions, as will be presented in Section \ref{sec:Experiment}.